atgreen/idm-satellite-openshift-demo/README.md

 # idm-satellite-openshift-demo
 Notes on installing and configuring a OpenShift Container Platform in a disconnected environment with IdM and Satellite 6

+The following configurations of IdM, Satellite and OpenShift Container Platform (OSCP) assume that we're working in a lab environment that is disconnected from typical enterprise services.
+For the most part, we also assume no access to the internet.
+The one exception would be for the Satellite server, which is allowed to access the internet via web proxy.

 # Step 1: Install Satellite 6

 In the disconnected environment, Red Hat Satellite becomes the conduit